5 July 2023

 Young people’s views

-Led by Rosie Jackson, Children & Young People’s Mental Health Promotion Worker, these consultations will allow young people to share their views on various issues related to their mental health and the support available.
-We will be exploring the young people’s mental health needs, prevention methods, the services they access, the gaps they experience in these services and their awareness of the themes and services that relate to them:
+Led by Rosie Jackson, Children & Young People’s Mental Health Promotion Worker, these consultations allowed young people to share their views on various issues related to their mental health and the support available.
+We explored young people’s mental health needs, prevention methods, the services they access, the gaps they experience in these services and their awareness of the themes and services that relate to them:

 • What are the challenges, issues and needs they face in relation to their mental health?